fotonauts/activr/README.md

 ### Callbacks

-Several callbacks are invoked on timeline instance during the activity handling workflow:
+Several callbacks are invoked on timeline instance so you can hook your own code during the activity dispatching workflow:

 ```ruby
 class UserNewsFeedTimeline < Activr::Timeline